nirfirefly/terraform-firefly-aws-onboarding/README.md

 ```

 ### Control Over S3 Buckets To Read tfstate Files From
 By default all S3 buckets are scanned for tfstate files.
-To limit the scope to a closed list of s3 buckets:
+To limit the scope to a closed list of s3 buckets set the following variable:
 ```
 allowed_s3_iac_buckets = ["bucket1", "bucket2", "bucket3"]
 ```